kids-first/kf-cbioportal-etl/docs/WHOLE_STUDY_IMPORT.md

   + `description`: This field is set up as an array so that a generic form of "text describing" "disease" "more text describing" can be used.
 Put another way, element one is whatever you want to say about the disease/study until you are ready to mention the disease/study, element two anything you may optionally wish to add
   + `groups`: These are access groups defined is cBioPortal.
 Default is `PUBLIC`, but another can be named is restrictions are needed.
 Need to work with Devops for custom groups
   + `cancer_study_identifier`: This is the short name that you create for the study.
 It will be the name of the study load folder and will be used by cBioPortal to find all relevant information for that study.
   + `type_of_cancer`: This is the oncotree code used to categorize the study to a disease type that best summarizes all samples in the study.
-These are the default codes: http://oncotree.mskcc.org/#/home.
+[These](http://oncotree.mskcc.org/#/home) are the default codes.
 Internally, we have added `phgg` and `plgg`.
 If your study doesn't fit, propose a new one to be added
   + `display_name`: This is what will show as a long form title on the site home page
   + `short_name`: This is the short version.
 By default, should be the same as `cancer_study_identifier`
   + `file_loc_defs`: This is where the tool paths/reference paths are located.